- What is a Coroner?

 - the particulars (if any) required by the Births Deaths and Registrations Act 1953 to be registered concerning the death.

-A Coroner will conduct an investigation (legal inquiry) when informed the body of a person (the 'deceased') is lying within their district (geographical 'jurisdiction').
+A Coroner will conduct an investigation (legal inquiry) when informed that the body of a person (the 'deceased') is lying within their district (geographical 'jurisdiction').
 However, following the commencement of the Coroners (Investigations) Regulations 2013 the Coroner will no longer be restricted to holding inquests within their own districts and will have the option to relocate if it is in the interests of the bereaved family.

 The Coroner is expected to open an inquest where there is reasonable suspicion that the deceased has died a violent or unnatural death, where the cause of death is unknown or if the deceased died while in custody or state detention as defined by section 1(2) of the Coroners and Justice Act 2009.